mahatolalit/private_ai_chatbot/README.md

 # Chatbot Project

 ## Description
-This project is a conversational AI chatbot built using Flask, LangChain, and Ollama.
-The chatbot is designed to engage in interactive conversations with users, learn from interactions, and store conversation history for future reference.
+This project is a conversational AI chatbot runtime built using Flask, LangChain, and Ollama.
+It is designed to engage in interactive conversations with users, learn from interactions, and store conversation history for future reference.
 The frontend is developed with HTML, CSS, and JavaScript, providing a user-friendly interface that allows users to easily interact with the chatbot.
 You can adjust the code and enjoy different models on ollama.

 ### Features
 - Interactive chat interface with a responsive design